Image to Text (OCR)

 published

 An image-to-text (OCR) tool extracts the written words from screenshots, scans, and photos of printed text.
-This one runs tesseract.js in your browser — no upload, no signup, ten languages.
+By default it runs tesseract.js in your browser — no upload, no signup, ten languages — with an optional AI mode for the hard cases.

 When OCR works well